Kane & Lynch 2: Dog Days: Reception

 The game has since garnered a small cult following owing largely to its subversive visual style.

-The producers were sued at a court in Beijing for "vilifying" the "Chinese people".
+The producers were sued at a court in Beijing for "vilifying" the "Chinese people" in 2012.
+IO Interactive released a statement saying that the game is not meant to insult China.

 Sales

 In its debut week, Kane & Lynch 2 went to number one in the UK all-format chart.
 In its second week, the game dropped to number two on the UK all-format chart despite sales increasing by a third.
 After less than one month on sale the game dropped out of the Top 10 of the UK all-format charts.

-Kane & Lynch 2 has sold over 1 million copies worldwide.
+Kane & Lynch 2: Dog Days has sold over 1 million copies worldwide.

 Future

-IO Interactive lost the rights to Kane & Lynch when they were dropped by publisher Square Enix in 2017, making a potential sequel not possible at the moment.
+IO Interactive lost the rights to Kane & Lynch when they separated from publisher Square Enix in 2017.